A hybrid RBAC, ABAC and PBAC framework is the best practice approach

 - On Day 1, the AR manager will also be able to access resources integrated with PlainID if the manager meets all criteria defined in policies that govern access to the resources.

-- If the organization has defined a granular access policy where all employees at a manager level or above can access Salesforce but can only view information in their region during business hours from 9 p.m. to 5 p.m., PlainID will evaluate the policy in real time and will determine if the user is permitted to access the application and what the user is able to do in the application.
+- If the organisation has defined a granular access policy where all employees at a manager level or above can access Salesforce but can only view information in their region during business hours from 9 p.m. to 5 p.m., PlainID will evaluate the policy in real time and will determine if the user is permitted to access the application and what the user is able to do in the application.

 - In this scenario, when the AR manager attempts to access Salesforce during business hours, PlainID will automatically approve the real-time request from the application or access management tool to allow the manager access to view records for Southeast region clients.

-Leveraging the combined strengths of a hybrid access control framework addresses many access management challenges currently faced by organizations by granting greater control around end-user access while lessening the burden on IAM teams and ensuring that end users have the appropriate level of access in a timely manner.
-A key step in the Zero Trust journey is the implementation of a hybrid RBAC/ABAC/PBAC approach, leveraging runtime authorization decisions whenever possible.
+Leveraging the combined strengths of a hybrid access control framework addresses many access management challenges currently faced by organisations by granting greater control around end-user access while lessening the burden on IAM teams and ensuring that end users have the appropriate level of access in a timely manner.
+A key step in the Zero Trust journey is the implementation of a hybrid RBAC/ABAC/PBAC approach, leveraging runtime authorisation decisions whenever possible.

 How Protiviti Can Help

 Protiviti’s RBAC team has extensive experience assisting clients with their strategy and governance frameworks, as well as with designing and deploying role-based access controls for enterprises in all industries.
 Designing roles is more of an art than a science.
-Protiviti’s services help organizations sidestep pitfalls faced by companies with traditional RBAC models, especially in the area of role governance, and can help implement access management frameworks and technologies that adhere to Zero Trust principles.
+Protiviti’s services help organisations sidestep pitfalls faced by companies with traditional RBAC models, especially in the area of role governance, and can help implement access management frameworks and technologies that adhere to Zero Trust principles.

 Protiviti’s services include: